 In the article he made some good points about the processing techniques used and condemned the mislabeling made by these two leading agave manufacturers at that time.
 He essentially accused them of false advertising and making it appear as if agave was simply the extracted unprocessed "nectar" straight from the agave plant, rather than a refined high fructose variety.

 A month later, both Sally Fallon and Rami Nagel co-wrote an article entitled "Agave Nectar: Worse Than We Thought" in which they compared agave syrup to high fructose corn syrup.
 One of their main points was the concept that agave was a marketing ploy intentionally introduced by corporate blue agave monopoly's in an underhanded way to replace high fructose corn syrup, a sugar with the growing reputation as an "unhealthy" sweetener.

-In July 2009 Dr. Joseph Mercola published his first article on agave entitled, "Agave: A Triumph of Marketing over Truth", largely criticizing its high fructose content.
+In July 2009 an article on agave entitled, "Agave: A Triumph of Marketing over Truth", was published largely criticizing its high fructose content.
 This subsequently made a huge impact on the holistic health community and his large health-conscious fan base.